Do you provide schools with risk assessments?

 What if we need to change our booking?

-If you need to change any details of your trip please contact the Learning Team, on 01296 387345 or firstname.lastname@example.org so we can amend your booking as necessary.
-We will amend your booking form and send you an updated copy if necessary.
+If you need to change any details of your trip please contact the Learning Team, on 01296 325232 or email@example.com so we can discuss your needs.
+In most cases we will amend your booking form and send you an updated copy if necessary.
+Occasionally an administration charge may apply.

 What if we need to cancel our booking?